quantumbrake/cayenne/README.md

 `pyssa` is a Python package for stochastic simulations.
 It offers a simple api to define models, perform stochastic simulations on them and visualize the results in a convenient manner.

+Currently under active development in the `develop` branch.

 ## Install